uwePhillPhelps/IAP-2024/Tutorials/Part 2/9 - Classes.md

     std::cout << "Person’s name is: " << student.name;
 }
 ```
 To complete this exercise set all of the member variables in your student instance inside the IAP::run() function.
 Make sure you set and print all of the values to ensure this has worked correctly.
 Set and print the age, height, etc...

 ## Exercise 2: Class methods

-When we add a second `Person` instance, for example a lecturer, we begin to add unnecessary code duplication (your solution to exercise 1 above will look much more messy and inelegant than below).
-Repeated blocks of code printing different contents of different person class instances.
+As we add a more `Person` instances, for example a lecturer, we begin to add unnecessary code duplication (your solution to exercise 1 above could look much more messy and inelegant than the example below).
+Repeated blocks of code are printing different contents of different person class instances.

 ```cpp